What is Galileo System Cleaner?

 Alternative Galileo System Cleaner removal instructions:

 Start your computer in Safe Mode.
 Click Start, click Shut Down, click Restart, click OK.

 During your computer starting process press the F8 key on your keyboard multiple times until you see the Windows Advanced Option menu, then select Safe Mode with Networking from the list.

 Video showing how to start Windows 7 in "Safe Mode with Networking":

-In the "Connections" tab, click LAN settings, if a "Use a proxy server for your LAN" is checked, uncheck it and press OK.
+In the "Connections" tab, click LAN settings, if 'Use a proxy server for your LAN' is checked, uncheck it and press OK.

-Download a legitimate anti-spyware software to fully remove Galileo System Cleaner from your computer.
+Download legitimate anti-spyware software to fully remove Galileo System Cleaner from your computer.

 After removing Galileo System Cleaner, you will need to reset your Hosts file.
-Don't skip this step, this malware modifies your Hosts files, and you will encounter browser redirect problems if malicious entries will not be removed from hosts file.
+Do not skip this step, since this malware modifies your Hosts file and you will encounter browser redirect problems if malicious entries are not removed.

 Other tools known to remove Galileo System Cleaner:

 The fake antivirus programs (also known as "rogue antivirus programs" or "scareware") are applications that tries to lure computer users into paying for their non-existent full versions to remove the supposedly detected security infections (although the computer is actually clean).
 These bogus programs are created by cyber criminals who design them to look as legitimate antivirus software.
 Most commonly rogue antivirus programs infiltrate user's computer using poop-up windows or alerts which appear when users surf the Internet.
 These deceptive messages trick users into downloading a rogue antivirus program on their computers.
 Other known tactics used to spread scareware include exploit kits, infected email messages, online ad networks, drive-by downloads, or even direct calls to user's offering free support.